 “Man does not live by bread alone” so the saying goes.
-But with these recipes, one might have to reconsider this.
+But with this list of my favorite bread recipes, one might have to reconsider this.

 I have to admit it – I love bread.
 I would find it difficult to eat a grain free diet.
 To me, there is nothing quite like the smell of home made bread cooking.